byt3m/Valheim-Character-Editor/README.md

 Known problems:
   - If your character appears naked, start the game, logout and then start the game again.
 This should resolve the problem.
+  - Sometimes a hair customization is not applied.
+You can fix it by closing Valheim and applying it again.

 Whats coming next:
   - Name editing.
   - Edit hair color with a slider instead of predefined values.
   - Possible inventory editor.

+This program creates a backup of your character data within each application.
+If you happen to lose your character or anything related to it, you can go to "C:\Users\<username>\AppData\LocalLow\IronGate\Valheim\characters" and recover it.

 Tested on Valheim 0.143.5 and Windows 10 x6420H2.